a-ads/blog/content/blog/you-see-html-code-not-found-error-what-next.md

 ![Size doesn’t match error](../../static/assets/размерdontmatchдва.jpg "Size doesn’t match error")

-To fix the error you should adjust an actual size of a banner with the requirements.The required size for your banner is present in the text of the error message (the second size of the two).
-The first size in the error message will be an actual size of a banner on your site.
+To fix the error, you should adjust an actual size of a banner with the requirements.
+The required size for your banner is present in the text of the error message (the second size of the two).
+The first size in the error message will be the actual size of a banner on your site.

 ## Cloudflare denies access

 ![Cloudflare denies access error](../../static/assets/cloudflare_detected.png "Cloudflare denies access error")

 Cloudflare prevents our bot from accessing your site.
-To fix this please whitelist our server IPs.
+To fix this, please whitelist our server IPs.
 You can address support to know the IPs to add.

 ## Unknown error

 ![Unknown error](../../static/assets/unknonerror.jpg "Unknown error")

-An unexpected error occurred and we cannot identify its origin.
-It might disappear on its own or it might remain, then you should contact our helpdesk.
+An unexpected error occurred, and we cannot identify its origin.
+It might disappear on its own or remain, so you should contact our helpdesk.

 ## Conclusion

-If the issue is likely to be on your side, we encourage you to find the solution before you address the support.
-You can run our bot after you've fixed the issue to see if the error disappeared.
+If the issue is likely on your side, we encourage you to find the solution before you address the support.
+You can run our bot after you've fixed the issue to see if the error has disappeared.

 ![Check embedded HTML code button](../../static/assets/checkcode.png "Check embedded HTML code button")

-If an ad unit code is placed on your site in accordance with the specified requirements, and our bot still cannot find it, please, contact our support team and we will eagerly help you.
+If an ad unit code is placed on your site by the specified requirements, and our bot still cannot find it, please, contact our support team, and we will eagerly help you.